 - Advising (with Edward Cumming QC) beneficiaries of a trust in relation to potential claims against present and former trustees and directors of underlying companies.

-- Regularly representing defendant airlines in claims brought under EU Regulation 261/2004 and the Montreal Convention.
+- Regularly representing airlines (including British Airways, Icelandair, TUI, and Easyjet) in claims brought under EU Regulation 261/2004 and the Montreal Convention.

 - Settling a defence and counterclaim for owners of a property in relation to a construction dispute following defective building works.